akretion/ak-odoo-incubator/account_move_import_atos/readme/DESCRIPTION.rst

-This module allows to import bank statements from atos, using the operations.xls file atos provides.
+This module allows to import bank statements from atos, using the operations.xls or operations.csv file atos provides.